ax8ax/patipada/post/hillsidehermitage.op.1.md

 By using such gamepad one can perform grosser actions such as: `cittasaṅkhāra` [citta actions], `vacīsaṅkhāra` [verbalization], `kāyasaṅkhāra` [bodily actions].
 Each `saṅkhāra` has associated an `cetana` [intention].
 Those `saṅkhāra` may result in the three kind of actions: actions by mind, actions by speech, actions by body.

 What's the problem?
 The untrained mind has no clue how to skillfully use the gamepad.
 He does not even know there's a gamepad to being with...
 He is completely unaware of the intentions behinds his own actions.
+His attention whirls arround in the rapids of the river of thirst.

 # ■ taming animals [practice]

-The main simile that buddha used over and over again, is the training wild animals [see MN 125 for instance](https://suttacentral.net/mn125/en/bodhi).
+A key simile buddha used over and over again, is the training wild animals [see MN 125 for instance](https://suttacentral.net/mn125/en/bodhi).
 If a player were to follow buddha's instructions he would see that: the player himself is to be seen as a wild animal that needs to be tamed, the six senses are to be seen as wild animals that needs to be tame.

 **Meditation is meditation as long as one is taming oneself.** This self taming meditation should be done at all times.
 The effective way to tame is not let the animals misbehave, not even once.

 One tames a wild animal not by words, nor violence, but by forcing them to change their behaviours, their pastures.
-Habits need reinforcement to keep them alive [see MN 18](https://suttacentral.net/mn18/en/bodhi).
+Habits need reinforcement to keep themselves alive [see MN 18](https://suttacentral.net/mn18/en/bodhi).
 The trainer should not let the animal to roam the pastures they want, thus those habits eventually dry by themselves in the course of time.

 The habit of the untrained wild senses is to be interested with the objects of the game; to step out of the doors to interact with the world at every single opportunity.
 The first thing one needs to do, then, is to not allow them to step out on their own, but only when the trainer lets them.

 One should train oneself by following the `majjhimapaṭipadā` [middle way].
 This means: one does not try to delight in the objects of the `saṃsāra` contacted by the senses; one does not try to get rid of in the objects of the `saṃsāra` contacted by the senses.
-Instead endures any experience that attacks the senses until the danger fades away [see SN 56.48](https://suttacentral.net/sn56.48/en/bodhi).
+Instead one endures any experience that attacks the senses until the danger fades away [see SN 56.48](https://suttacentral.net/sn56.48/en/bodhi).
 This is the meaning of:

 > Forgiveness-patient endurance is the ultimately austerity.

 The key is that the trainer must keep cool, and have a friendly attitude towards the animal, whether the animal is misbehaving or wellbehaving.
+It is the nature of the wild animal to wrongly pull towards the door.
+It is the nature of the trainer to forgive the animal, it is the nature of the trainer to exhert himself so that he gives no change to the animal to missbehave.
 By repeating this over and over again the six senses and the trainer start to become uninterested with the whole game.

 The main `gocara` [pasture] on the training are these: